CypherCryptoLabs/Cypher/README.md

 - [x] Address Balance Cache that is automatically updated when a Block is appended/snycing with Network
 - [ ] Only Nodes that have been registered longer than one Voting Slot can be selected as Validator
 - [ ] automatically remove ofline Nodes from Nodelist
+- [ ] check reachability of Node on registration

 ### License:
 MIT License